envris/digital-trade-handbook/teams/building-teams.md

 ## Teams are self managing

-Strong teams are self-managing and made up of self-starters.
+Strong teams are self-managing and made up of self starters.

 Each member takes ownership of the things they can complete, while still working towards common goals.

 ## Members have depth and flexibility (T shape)

-MDTs work best when the members have a real depth of capability in one area but willingness to flex in others.
+MDTs work best when the members have a real depth of capability in one area and willingness to flex in others.

 For example, a team member might be an expert content designer and also willing to flex their skills into development.

 ::: info
-'T-shape' describes skill and ability; a person's vertical depth combined with their horizontal flexibility.
+'T-shape' describes skill and ability: a person's vertical depth, combined with their horizontal flexibility.
 :::

-Having T-shaped people in teams means that we bring together the deep expertise needed as well as collaborate to deliver outcomes beyond individual disciplines.
+Having T-shaped people in teams means that we bring together the deep expertise needed, as well as collaborating to deliver outcomes beyond individual disciplines.

 ## Skill sets are valued over public service hierarchy